-In 1945 the remaining assets, business and goodwill of Kitson & Co were bought by local engine maker J&H Mclaren.
+In 1945 the works, remaining assets, business and goodwill of Kitson & Co were bought by local engine maker J&H Mclaren.
 McLaren raised the funds for this take over by mortgaging their Midland Engine Works and the Boyne Engine Works, previously aquired following the demise of Manning Wardle.
 The agreement to take over the Kitson works included the stipulation that, honouring the 1938 agreement, the company could not build locomotives at the works.

 The works was renamed the Airedale Works and produced diesel engines until 1959 when this work was moved to other Hawker Siddelly group companies.
 The site is now occupied by industrial units.
 The last surviving building of the works, the V shop, survives as a carpet shop and office.

 Only one surviving Kitson locomotive can be found locally and that is 5469 Conway at the Middleton Railway (however this is currently at Shildon for cosmetic restoration) Several Kitson locomotives survive around the world.
 Some notable examples include a couple of the 2-8-0 tender locos of the Khyber Pass route, a handful of the Kitson-Mayers in South America and of course India's oldest locos Express and Fairy Queen.

 Conway awaiting restoration at the Middleton Railway (Photo Kris Ward)